CodyBrewer/reading-tracker-server/README.md

 # Reading Tracker Backend

-Backend made up of a Node.js Server, Express.js API & PostgreSQL database set up Knex.js.
+Backend made up of a Node.js Server, Express.js API & PostgreSQL database set up using Knex.js.
 Used to store data to be used for users to create books lists and tracker their reading progress.

 ## Endpoints